sinancengiz/Scripe_Mars/README.md

-# Scripe_Mars
+# Scrape_Mars

 For Data Scientist,  one of the most important issue is colleting more data.
 To overcome data collection problem, we need to use all necessary instruments to find more data.
-Scriping web is the most valuable data collection method beacuse of that web has incradble amount of data.
+Scraping web is the most valuable data collection method beacuse of that web has incradble amount of data.
 It is curucial to to able to use web data.
-In this project I used python and python libraries to colect data from several websites.
+In this project I used python and python libraries to collect data from several websites.